-Each quarter, the company gives out an Environmental Sustainability Action Award, along with a donation to an environmental charity of the winner’s choice, in recognition of an employee or team who has shown leadership, exemplifying how Microsoft and its employees can have a positive impact on the environment.
-These leaders help us improve not only the way we run our business, but also the ways our products and services can make a difference for our customers, partners and society.
+Each quarter, the company gives out an Environmental Sustainability Action Award, along with a donation to an environmental charity of the winner’s choice.
+The award recognizes an employee or team who has shown leadership and provides an inspiring example of how Microsoft and its employees can have a positive impact and change not only on the way we run our business, but also the way our products and services can make a difference for our customers, our partners and for society.

 With innovation in the energy sector and advances in Big Data, the potential for improving energy efficiency is continuing to achieve new levels.
 One concept, dating back to the 1890s, uses electricity to liquefy air by cooling it down, which can make for an innovative approach of storing energy.
 The Financial Times also reported this week on how the elements of city infrastructure can be improved with the help of wireless sensors.
 Read on to learn more about technological innovations in efficiency.

 At Microsoft our supply chain is a sustainability imperative.
 In 2013, we began to require our suppliers to provide reports on their adherence to the requirements listed in the Microsoft Vendor Code of Conduct in an effort to drive sustainability improvements in our supply chain.
 Today, our supply chain initiatives play a key role in our commitment to environmental sustainability.
 That is why we’re proud to announce that our Microsoft Original Equipment Manufacturing (OEM) Supply Chain team was recently honored with the 2013 Green Supply Chain Award in Ireland for the work it has done to further green our supply chain by reducing excessive, unnecessary packing within the OEM Distribution and Reseller (ODR) Channel.